ltzheng/MAPPO-football/README.md

 All core code is located within the onpolicy folder.
 The algorithms/ subfolder contains algorithm-specific code for MAPPO.

-* The envs/ subfolder contains environment wrapper implementations for the MPEs, SMAC, and Hanabi.
+* The envs/ subfolder contains environment wrapper implementations for the Google Football, MPEs, SMAC, and Hanabi.

 * Code to perform training rollouts and policy updates are contained within the runner/ folder - there is a runner for each environment.